jagreehal/trycatch-vs-neverthrow-vs-effect/src/comparison/streaming.md

 `collect` and `reduce` return plain promises, not Results: they are terminal consumers of an async iterable, and returning a Result would make every caller unwrap one to get an array.

 You do not lose typed errors by that choice.
-Since Awaitly 4.1 the workflow boundary sorts the two failure modes.
+The workflow boundary sorts the two failure modes.
 A stream failure (`STREAM_READ_ERROR` and friends) arrives as a typed value the way `STEP_TIMEOUT` does, while a throw from your own transform callback stays an `UnexpectedError` with the original on `.cause`.
 Declare it (`errors: ['STREAM_READ_ERROR']`) to put it in the static union; wrap with `step.try` only when you want your own callback throws typed too.

 ## Backpressure Handling